francoisBurlacot/MIMS_Analysis/README.md

 ### Common Bugs
 The pH value and Denoised value are associated with the M/Z=2 row.
 You must not erase this row, even if you don't measure M/Z=2.
 Even if you don't want the software to display Ci, you need to enter a pH value by default (for example, choose a neutral pH: 7).
-Then you will be able to choose to dipslay or not Ci in the "display" menu of the software.
+Then you will be able to choose to display or not Ci in the "display" menu of the software.

 Denoised is set to be the M/Z values used for denoised calculus.
 If you don't want denoised calculus you can leave this cell empty.
 If you put a certain M/Z value for denoised calculus but the MIMS doesn't measure this M/Z, denoised calculus will not be enabled.